Year 1

 Here are the Fiction and Non-fiction books for this half term that Year 1 will be using to help inspire our curriculum and learning.

-Our topic for the 1st half of Spring.
+Our topic for the 1st half of summer term is ‘Fantasy’.

-Our non-fiction book is all about toys.
-We will be using this book to explore a variety of different toys and writing a booklet about toys over time.
+Our non-fiction book is all about plants.
+We will be using this book to explore a variety of different plants and writing a persuasive letter on saving plants.

-P.E. days continues to be on Monday’s and Friday’s, although this can sometimes change, so please ensure you are signed up to class dojo as any changes will be announced on here.
-Our PE focus will include: gymnastics and ball skills.
+P.E. days continue to be on Thursdays and Fridays, although this can sometimes change, so please ensure you are signed up to Class Dojo as any changes will be announced on here.

-In Music we are learning to recognise pulse and rhythm with different musical songs from charanga.
+In Music we are learning to recognise pulse and rhythm with ‘Your Imagination’ which links in fantastically with our topic this term.

 The children will continue to change their books every Wednesday, at the same time as their library book change.
 They will then receive a RWI book every 3/4 days depending on which level they are on.
 Please ensure your child brings their books and reading records in daily and you are reading as much as possible at home, including books of your own.
 Don’t forget about our reading challenges and badges to collect!